moon-wreckers/roverside_hebi/README.md

 ## Copyright

-Below is the list of authors and copyright information.
+Below are the list of authors and copyright information.

 * __Dicong Qiu__ (dq@cs.cmu.edu, http://www.davidqiu.com/)